taooceros/Ugrad-Thesis/introduction.typ

-Newly conducted studies have introduced concerns regarding scheduler subversion when locks are implemented without a sophisticated fairness mechanism or are limited to fairness at the point of acquisition @scl_ref.
+Newly conducted studies have introduced concerns regarding scheduler subversion when locks are implemented without a sophisticated fairness mechanism or are limited to fairness at the point of acquisition @scheduler_coop_locks_ref.
 This is particularly problematic when threads exhibit imbalanced workloads within their critical sections, as the presence of a lock can disrupt the CPU's scheduling policy, which intends to allocate equitable processing